Documentation

 # Free subdomain https://yoursite.matrizen.app/feed.xml # Custom domain (if configured) https://yourdomain.com/feed.xml

-You can find a direct link to your feed on your site card in the dashboard — click the Feed button in the tool strip to open it.
+You can find a direct link to your feed on your site card in the dashboard — click the Feed button in the tool strip to copy it.

 How to subscribe